serlo/mfnf-to-edtr-mapping/Edtr-state-doc.md

 ### Injection plugin
 Injections inject one piece of serlo content into another.
 The `state` contains only the serlo id of the injected content (with preceeding `/`).

+### Equations plugin
+The equations plugin has two modes, for euqations and for term manipulations.
+Attribute `transformationTarget` is set to either `equation` or `term`, for these modes.
+In both modes, a list of `steps` is given.
+Each step contains attributes `left`, `leftSource`, `sign`, `right`, `rightSource`, `transform`, `transformSource`, `explanation`.
+Besides the steps, there is an attribute `firstExplanation` to be filled with a slate-container, which contains the first explanation to be shown before the first step.

+`sign` is for the comparison sign and can take values `equals`, ...
+Todo!

+The equations mode uses `left` and `leftSource` for the left-hand side, , `right` and `rightSource` for the right-hand side, `transform` and `transformSource` for the description of the next transformation.
+Each of these pairs of attributes is filled with the same latex code of formulae.
+Todo: Why do we have two of them, each?
+`explanation` contains a slate-container plugin with an additional explanation to be shown in between the current and the next step.

+In the term mode, all of `left`, `leftSource`, `transform`, `transformSource` and the content of `firstExplanation` must be empty.